 Julie Ledford's research focuses on respiratory disease, and genetic and molecular mechanisms of allergic airway diseases in children.

-Division Chief, Pulmonary / Allergy - Critical Care and Sleep Medicine, Member of the Graduate Faculty, Professor, Clinical Translational Sciences, Professor, Medicine
+Professor, Medicine, Division Chief, Pulmonary / Allergy - Critical Care and Sleep Medicine, Professor, Clinical Translational Sciences, Member of the Graduate Faculty

 Dr. Parthasarathy has expertise in noninvasive home ventilation for sleep-related breathing disorders and invasive ventilation in critically ill patients.
 His major areas of focus have been in promoting adherence to nonivasive ventilation devices in the home setting and patient-ventilator interaction during critical illness.
 He serves as Chief of Division of Pulmonary, Allergy, Critical Care & Sleep Medicine at COM-T and as a Special Advisor to NH/NHLBI.